Watchmen (2009 film): Box office

-Watchmen was released at midnight on March 5, 2009, and earned an estimated $4.6 million for the early showing, which is approximately twice as much as 300, Snyder's previous comic book adaptation.
+Watchmen was released at midnight on March 5, 2009, and earned an estimated $4.6 million for the early showing, approximately twice as much as 300, Snyder's previous comic book adaptation, earned.
 The film earned $24,515,772 in 3,611 theaters during its first day, and later finished its opening weekend grossing $55,214,334.
 At that point, it had the biggest number of screenings for an R-rated film, breaking the previous record held by The Matrix Reloaded.
 Watchmen's opening weekend is the highest of any Alan Moore adaptation to date, and the income was also greater than the entire box office take of From Hell, which ended its theatrical run with $31,602,566.

-Although the film finished with $55 million for its opening, while Snyder's previous adaptation 300 earned $70 million in its opening weekend, Warner Bros.' head of distribution, Dan Fellman, believes that the opening weekend success of the two films cannot be compared due to the extended running time of Watchmen—the film comes in at 2 hours and 45 minutes, while 300 is just under two hours—provides the 2009 film with fewer showings a night than 300.
-Next to the general theaters, Watchmen pulled in $5.4 million at 124 IMAX screens, which was the fifth-largest opening behind Transformers: Revenge of the Fallen, Star Trek, Avatar, and The Dark Knight.
+Although the film finished with $55 million for its opening, while Snyder's previous adaptation 300 earned $70 million in its opening weekend, Warner Bros.' head of distribution, Dan Fellman, stated that the opening weekend success of the two films were not comparable because Watchmen's runtime was 45 minutes longer than 300, allowing for fewer showings a night.
+Watchmen pulled in $5.4 million at 124 IMAX screens, the second-largest IMAX opening at that time.

 Following its first week at the box office, Watchmen saw a significant drop in attendance.
-By the end of its second weekend, the film brought in $17,817,301, finishing second on that weekend's box office.
+By the end of its second weekend, the film brought in $17,817,301, finishing second on that weekend's box office chart.
 The 67.7% overall decrease was at the time of its release one of the highest for a major comic book film.
-Losing two thirds of its audience from its opening weekend, the film finished second for the weekend of March 13–15, 2009.
+Losing two-thirds of its audience from its opening weekend, the film finished second for the weekend of March 13–15, 2009.
 The film continued to drop about 60% in almost every subsequent weekend, leaving the top ten in its fifth weekend, and the top twenty in its seventh.
 Watchmen crossed the $100 million mark on March 26, its twenty-first day at the box office, and finished its theatrical run in the United States on May 28, having grossed $107,509,799 in 84 days.
 The film had grossed one fifth of its ultimate gross on its opening day, and more than half of that total by the end of its opening weekend.

-Watchmen was the sixth-highest-grossing R-rated film of 2009, behind The Hangover, Inglourious Basterds, District 9, Paranormal Activity, and It's Complicated.
-At the North American box office, Watchmen currently sits in the lower half of the thirty-four films based on a DC Comics comic book (narrowly ahead of 1997's Batman & Robin), and the 31st-highest-grossing film of 2009.
+Watchmen was the 31st-highest-grossing film of 2009, and the sixth-highest-grossing R-rated film of the year, behind The Hangover, Inglourious Basterds, District 9, Paranormal Activity, and It's Complicated.
+At the North American box office, Watchmen currently sits in the lower half of the forty-six films based on a DC Comics comic book, narrowly ahead of 1997's Batman & Robin.